How do I troubleshoot a Windows WorkSpace that's marked as unhealthy?

-If the names don’t match, enter sysdm.cpl to open system properties, and then follow the remaining steps in this section.
+If the names don’t match, enter sysdm.cpl to open system properties.
+Then, follow the remaining steps in this section.

 - Choose Change, and then paste the Computer Name from step 2.

-- Enter your domain user credentials if prompted.
+- If prompted, enter your domain user credentials.

-Confirm that WorkSpaces services are running and responsive
+Confirm that the WorkSpace services are running and responsive

-If WorkSpaces services are stopped or hindered by endpoint protection software, the WorkSpace is considered unhealthy.
+If WorkSpace services are stopped or aren't running, then the WorkSpace is unhealthy.
 Follow these steps:

-- Verify that any endpoint protection software (for example, antivirus or anti-malware) explicitly allows the WorkSpaces service components.
+- Verify that any endpoint protection software, such as antivirus or anti-malware software, explicitly allows the WorkSpaces service components.

-Note: If Web Access is enabled but not used, update the Amazon WorkSpaces directory details to disable Web Access.
+Note: If WorkSpaces Web Access is turned on but not in use, then update the WorkSpaces directory details to turn off WorkSpaces Web Access.